dbrennand/dbrennand.github.io/content/blog/download-streamed-video.md

 Absolute magic! :sparkles:

-I hope someone finds this blog post useful and it saves them a bit of time :hourglass: 🙂
+I hope someone finds this blog post useful and it saves them a bit of time 🙂